Vibescript1/sky_rider/LOADING_ANIMATIONS.md

 ---

-This loading animation system provides a professional, consistent, and engaging user experience throughout the Sky Logistics application.
+This loading animation system provides a professional, consistent, and engaging user experience throughout the skyrydr application.